Call (302) 853-2853

 Heavy Cut Compound

-Rotary polisher with aggressive compound removes oxidation (and sanding marks if wet sanded).
-I use Starke Level R for oxidation, or Blaze after sanding.
+Rotary polisher with aggressive compound removes oxidation and sanding marks.
+Starke Level-R on white wool for oxidation correction, Starke Blaze on white wool after sanding.
 This step does the heavy lifting.

 5